Fred Glennon, Ph.D. (Courses)

 Course Description and Objectives: This course looks at the relationship between church and state, religion and politics, in historical and comparative perspective.† During the fall semester, the course will provide students with an overview of the history of church-state relations beginning with medieval notions and moving quickly to the American context and a review of the judicial decisions on the establishment of religion and the free exercise of religion.
 The course will also explore the power of religious groups in the political process: how religious interests are mobilized, the nature of religion and political action, and the connection between religion, politics, and public opinion.
-In May 2015, the course will move to Florence, Italy where we will explore the relationships between church and state in Italy from the time of the Renaissance to the present with a focus on the Vatican and the writings of Pope Benedict the XVI (click here for itinerary from 2013 class).† By participation in and successful completion of this course, students will be able to:
+In May 2015, the course will move to Florence, Italy where we will explore the relationships between church and state in Italy from the time of the Renaissance to the present with a focus on the Vatican and the writings of Popes Benedict the XVI and Francis (click here for itinerary from 2013 class).† By participation in and successful completion of this course, students will be able to:

 1. Discuss intelligently the evolution of the relationship between the church and the state in comparative perspective (knowledge/comprehension);